apache/nuttx/configs/flipnclick-sam3x/README.txt

 ======

   2018-01-07:  Created the configuration.
 At present it does not work; I
     believe because of tool-related issues.
-I do the following:

-    a) Open TeraTerm, select COM7 at 1200 baud, type a few ENTERs, and close teraterm.

-    b) Execute the following command which claims to have successfully written to FLASH.

-       bossac.exe --info --debug --port COM7 --usb-port=0 --erase --write --verify -b nuttx.bin -R

-       But the code does not boot.
-There is no indication of life.

-    c) Repeat a) then

-       bossac.exe --info --debug --port COM7 --usb-port=0 --verify -b nuttx.bin

-       And it says that the content of the FLASH is not good.
+See discussion under "Loading Code" below.
+  2018-01-24:  I ordered a JTAG connector and soldered that to the Flip'n'Click
+    and I am now successfully able to load code.
+The NSH configuration appears to be fully functional.

 Buttons and LEDs
 ================